Benkoff/TestDocs/other/style_guide/README.md

 <a name="imports"></a>
 <h3 id="s3.3-import-statements">3.3 Import statements</h3>

-<h4 id="s3.3.1-wildcard-imports">3.3.1 No wildcard imports (<strong>IntelliJ IDEA Settings → Editor → Code Style → Java → Imports → Class count to use... → any big number</strong>)</h4>
+<h4 id="s3.3.1-wildcard-imports">3.3.1 No wildcard imports (use <strong>IntelliJ IDEA Settings → Editor → Code Style → Java → Imports → Class count to use... → any big number</strong>)</h4>

 <p><strong>Wildcard imports</strong>, static or otherwise, <strong>are not used</strong>.</p>